 Contribution from To Candidate or Candidate's Campaign Committee To Political Party Committee To Political Action Committee Total Contributions Individual A specific limit of \$1,000 per candidate per election.
 A general limitation of no more than \$25,000 in total contributions within the same two-year period.
-No specific limits und but the general limit o two-year period appli \$25,000 per two-year period Political Party Committee No Limit No Limit No Limit No Limit Political Action Committee No Limit No Limit No Limit No Limit Corporation, Union, Partnership, Professional Assn. or Civic, Fraternal or Religious Group Prohibited from making contributions to candidates and political parties.
-However, these organizations may make contributions to support or oppose a ballot proposition or an initiative or referendum petition drive.
-A non-profit (501(c)) organization should consult an attorney, an accountant or the Internal Revenue Service before making contributions to an initiative or referendum drive to avoid jeopardizing its tax status.
+No specific limits und but the general limit of two-year period appli \$25,000 per two-year period Political Party Committee No Limit No Limit No Limit No Limit Political Action Committee No Limit No Limit No Limit No Limit Corporation, Union, Partnership, Professional Assn. or Civic, Fraternal or Religious Group these organizations or an initiative or ref A non-profit (501(c) Internal Revenue S may make contributions ferendum petition drive. organization should co ndidates and political pasto support or oppose a bonsult an attorney, an acontributions to an initiative allot proposition